 What support can institutions provide for part-time students?

 Will your employer support you?

 Who can advise you?

 Student Finance England (SFE) have also produced a range of resources for advisers and students.
-Section 3 includes for videos and a "core script" for employers, which contains useful messages to make the case for employer support for higher learning.
+These include videos and factsheets which help make the case for employer support for higher learning.

 Great video resources

 SFE have produced three videos about part-time study, how to fund it, the myths and the facts.

 The Open University has produced a video, "Ways 2 Pay".
 Their "ways to pay for a qualification in England" contains further information and the video.